paulkarpenko/us-code-ui/uscode/title-08-aliens-and-nationality/chapter-012-immigration-and-nationality.md

 Pub.
 L. 110–161, div.
 J, title VI, § 691(e), Dec.
 26, 2007, 121 Stat.
 2365, provided that: “The Secretary of Homeland Security shall provide to the Committees on the Judiciary of the United States Senate and House of Representatives a report, not less than 180 days after the enactment of this Act [Dec.
 26, 2007] and every year thereafter, which may include a classified annex, if appropriate, describing— “(1) the number of individuals subject to removal from the United States for having provided material support to a terrorist group who allege that such support was provided under duress; “(2) a breakdown of the types of terrorist organizations to which the individuals described in paragraph (1) have provided material support; “(3) a description of the factors that the Department of Homeland Security considers when evaluating duress waivers; and “(4) any other information that the Secretary believes that the Congress should consider while overseeing the Department’s application of duress waivers.”

 #### Inadmissibility of Foreign Officials and Family Members Involved in Kleptocracy or Human Rights Violations
 Pub.
+L. 117–103, div.
+K, title VII, § 7031(c), Mar.
+15, 2022, 136 Stat.
+615, provided that: “(1) Ineligibility.—“(A) Officials of foreign governments and their immediate family members about whom the Secretary of State has credible information have been involved, directly or indirectly, in significant corruption, including corruption related to the extraction of natural resources, or a gross violation of human rights, including the wrongful detention of locally employed staff of a United States diplomatic mission or a United States citizen or national, shall be ineligible for entry into the United States. “(B) Concurrent with the application of subparagraph (A), the Secretary should, as appropriate, refer the matter to the Office of Foreign Assets Control, Department of the Treasury, to determine whether to apply sanctions authorities in accordance with United States law to block the transfer of property and interests in property, and all financial transactions, in the United States involving any person described in such subparagraph. “(C) The Secretary shall also publicly or privately designate or identify the officials of foreign governments and their immediate family members about whom the Secretary has such credible information without regard to whether the individual has applied for a visa. “(2) Exception.—Individuals shall not be ineligible for entry into the United States pursuant to paragraph (1) if such entry would further important United States law enforcement objectives or is necessary to permit the United States to fulfill its obligations under the United Nations Headquarters Agreement: Provided, That nothing in paragraph (1) shall be construed to derogate from United States Government obligations under applicable international agreements. “(3) Waiver.—The Secretary may waive the application of paragraph (1) if the Secretary determines that the waiver would serve a compelling national interest or that the circumstances which caused the individual to be ineligible have changed sufficiently. “(4) Report.—Not later than 30 days after enactment of this Act [div.
+K of Pub.
+L. 117–103, approved Mar.
+15, 2022], and every 90 days thereafter until September 30, 2023, the Secretary of State shall submit a report, including a classified annex if necessary, to the appropriate congressional committees [Committees on Appropriations and Foreign Relations of the Senate and the Committees on Appropriations and Foreign Affairs of the House of Representatives] and the Committees on the Judiciary describing the information related to corruption or violation of human rights concerning each of the individuals found ineligible in the previous 12 months pursuant to paragraph (1)(A) as well as the individuals who the Secretary designated or identified pursuant to paragraph (1)(B), or who would be ineligible but for the application of paragraph (2), a list of any waivers provided under paragraph (3), and the justification for each waiver. “(5) Posting of report.—Any unclassified portion of the report required under paragraph (4) shall be posted on the Department of State website. “(6) Clarification.—For purposes of paragraphs (1), (4), and (5), the records of the Department of State and of diplomatic and consular offices of the United States pertaining to the issuance or refusal of visas or permits to enter the United States shall not be considered confidential.”

+Similar provisions were contained in the following prior acts:

+Pub.
 L. 116–260, div.
 K, title VII, § 7031(c), Dec.
 27, 2020, 134 Stat.
-1743, provided that: “(1) Ineligibility.—“(A) Officials of foreign governments and their immediate family members about whom the Secretary of State has credible information have been involved, directly or indirectly, in significant corruption, including corruption related to the extraction of natural resources, or a gross violation of human rights, including the wrongful detention of locally employed staff of a United States diplomatic mission or a United States citizen or national, shall be ineligible for entry into the United States. “(B) The Secretary shall also publicly or privately designate or identify the officials of foreign governments and their immediate family members about whom the Secretary has such credible information without regard to whether the individual has applied for a visa. “(2) Exception.—Individuals shall not be ineligible for entry into the United States pursuant to paragraph (1) if such entry would further important United States law enforcement objectives or is necessary to permit the United States to fulfill its obligations under the United Nations Headquarters Agreement: Provided, That nothing in paragraph (1) shall be construed to derogate from United States Government obligations under applicable international agreements. “(3) Waiver.—The Secretary may waive the application of paragraph (1) if the Secretary determines that the waiver would serve a compelling national interest or that the circumstances which caused the individual to be ineligible have changed sufficiently. “(4) Report.—Not later than 30 days after enactment of this Act [titles I to VII of div.
-K of Pub.
-L. 116–260, approved Dec.
-27, 2020], and every 90 days thereafter until September 30, 2021, the Secretary of State shall submit a report, including a classified annex if necessary, to the appropriate congressional committees [Committees on Appropriations and Foreign Relations of the Senate and the Committees on Appropriations and Foreign Affairs of the House of Representatives] and the Committees on the Judiciary describing the information related to corruption or violation of human rights concerning each of the individuals found ineligible in the previous 12 months pursuant to paragraph (1)(A) as well as the individuals who the Secretary designated or identified pursuant to paragraph (1)(B), or who would be ineligible but for the application of paragraph (2), a list of any waivers provided under paragraph (3), and the justification for each waiver. “(5) Posting of report.—Any unclassified portion of the report required under paragraph (4) shall be posted on the Department of State website. “(6) Clarification.—For purposes of paragraphs (1), (4), and (5), the records of the Department of State and of diplomatic and consular offices of the United States pertaining to the issuance or refusal of visas or permits to enter the United States shall not be considered confidential.”

-Similar provisions were contained in the following prior acts:
+1743.

 Pub.
 L. 116–94, div.
 G, title VII, § 7031(c), Dec.
 20, 2019, 133 Stat.
 2865.